awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.PostgreSQL.md

    1. Set the correct parameter:
       + For self\-managed PostgreSQL databases, set the database parameter `shared_preload_libraries= 'pglogical'`\.
-      + For Amazon RDS PostgreSQL and Amazon Aurora PostgreSQL\-Compatible Edition databases, set the parameter `shared_preload_libraries` to `pglogical` in the same RDS parameter group\.
+      + For Amazon RDS for PostgreSQL and Amazon Aurora PostgreSQL\-Compatible Edition databases, set the parameter `shared_preload_libraries` to `pglogical` in the same RDS parameter group\.

    1. Restart your PostgreSQL source database\.

    1. On the PostgreSQL database, run the command, `create extension pglogical;`

-1. Run the command following to verify that pglogical installed successfully:
+1. Run the following command to verify that pglogical installed successfully:

    `select * FROM pg_catalog.pg_extension`